 Close to the detector mount located is a 16-channel differential pre-amplifier fan-out board.
 The differential pre-amplifiers use TLC2274 CMOS op-amps which work reliably at temperatures well below (approximately down to 45K) detector operating temperature (72K).
 The schematic of the pre-amp configuration is shown in figure 3.
 The pre-amplifier gain is set at 4.78.
 The output signal from detector is modulated on a DC level of about 3.1V.
 This DC offset is removed using a reference voltage generated from the IRACE controller.
 The differential outputs of each pre-amp are DC coupled to the acquisition modules of IRACE.
 The bias and clock voltages from IRACE are further filtered and over-voltage protected with clamping zener diodes in the pre-amp board.
+Details of the design are available in RD1.

 Doc.
 Number: VIS-PRO-ATC-06030-0003

-Date: 13 November 2003
+Date: 29 January 2004

-Issue: 1.0
+Issue: Issue 1.1

-Page: Page 9 of 20
+Page: Page 9 of 26

 Author: Naidu N Bezawada